Equipment and materials

 Drying rack

-The drying process is essential for preserving print quality, with various methods available, including air drying and specialised dryers.
-Proper drying techniques help prevent damage and ensure the longevity of the prints.
+Drying is essential for preserving print quality.
+Options include air drying and specialised dryers.
+Proper drying prevents damage and ensures longevity.

 Dodging/burning tools

-Dodging and burning tools are used to selectively alter the exposure of specific areas of the print.
-These tools are critical for fine-tuning contrast and highlights, enhancing the overall visual impact of the image.
+Dodging and burning tools selectively alter exposure in specific areas of the print.
+They are critical for fine‑tuning contrast and highlights.

 Exposure printing scale

 An exposure printing scale helps you find the right exposure time for your darkroom print.
-It works by placing a step wedge—a strip with areas of varying darkness—under the enlarger light and exposing it onto photo paper.
+It works by placing a step wedge—a strip with areas of varying density—under the enlarger light and exposing it onto photo paper.
 The resulting print shows how different exposure times affect the paper.
 By examining this print, you can quickly estimate the best exposure time for your negative.
-This tool is useful for getting accurate prints quickly, reducing paper waste during test prints and keeping your results consistent across multiple sessions.
+This tool reduces paper waste during testing and keeps results consistent across sessions.

 Luxury tools